Multi-Access-Edge-Computing-Playground/Python_RTDE_to_Universal_Robots/README.md

 - copy the path (depending on Windows or Linux backslashes have to be converted to forward slash), we will use it in the next command:
 - ```docker run -d --name="dockursim" -e ROBOT_MODEL=UR10 -p 8080:8080 -p 29999:29999 -p 30001-30004:30001-30004 -v C:\Users\Fabian\URSIM_UR10_programs:/ursim/programs -v dockursim:/ursim --privileged --cpus=4 arranhs/dockursim:latest```
 - open any Internet Browser and type http://localhost:8080/ - here you can see the simulated robot it is accessible via the normal ports (e.g. RTDE on Port 30004)
+- search for the "rtde-2.4.8" folder of your repository
+- navigate to examples and copy the URP-Datei "rtde_control_loop" into the folder you recently created (e.g. C:\Users\Fabian\URSIM_UR10_programs)
+- now open Docker on your PC and start/restart "dockursim" and locate to this link on your Browser: http://localhost:8080/
+- first of all you have to power on the robot before create programs.
+Therefor you type "Power off" in the bottom left corner of the simulation and type "on" and "start"
+- load Program now and choose "rtde_control_loop.urp" and click "open"
+- you are now able to configure a Program for the roboter in the navigation point "Program"
 ![URSim.png](URSim.png)